MauRuRo/MSP4-CrossFitCommunityApp/README.md

 - A graph that tracks a users level progress history.
 - A module that let's the user track their BMI over time.
 - Challenges and other group features to engage the user more and have them be more active and healthy.
+- A seperate module to operate member comments.
 - For further inspiration for future features look to [BeyondTheWhiteboard](https://beyondthewhiteboard.com/).

 ---